WceSahilOtari/SNAC/README.md

           i) In this repository, go to main branch ii) Now go to Android app/PRANA2
-          iii) Now click on app , then release iv) Now you can click on app-release.apk and download an apk file
+          iii) Now click on app , then release iv) Now you can click on PRANA.apk and download an apk file
           v) Install the app.
 Now you can use it.